South Africa vs Benin Betting tips

 Both teams to score 2 / 5 at Betfred

-- 100% first deposit match up to R1000.00 as a Free Bet.18+.
-Bet R10 or more on selected games from 7th February to 25th March and you could win a share of R1,000,000 in cash every week.
+18+.
+Bet R10 or more on selected games and you could win a share of R1,000,000 in cash every week.
 Each bet of R10 or more will earn you a point for the Mega Million leaderboard.
 T&Cs Apply.
 Full T&Cs

 Betting Odds for the match